 Siargao is a place where you will find so many beautiful places to stay, to relax by the pool during the day and have drinks on the beach during the night.
 As well you will finally find some great western food options!
 Yet with so many local street food places, fruit and veggie markets, and second-hand markets.

 It´s something different than we have experienced in other parts of the Philippines.
 You could easily spend here a week or two.
 Just driving your scooter around thousand of coconut trees, surfing on one of the best waves in the Philippines, watch the sunset on white sandy beaches.
 Oh and Siargao Island offers island hopping tours too!

 Day 21: Travelling back to Manila

-Spend your last day travelling to Manila if your flight is in the evening.
+Spend your last day traveling to Manila if your flight is in the evening.
 If you have a morning flight, we will highly recommend you to travel to Manila the day before.
-All domestic flights in the Philippines are usually delayed or even cancelled.
+All domestic flights in the Philippines are usually delayed or even canceled.
 To avoid missing your flight home and rather spend some time or 1 night in Manila.

 Alternative Philippines travel routes:

 If you are on a tight time budget or if you prefer a slowlier Travel Guide, we would recommend you to skip the Siargao Island.
 You can save energy and money on traveling to and from Siargao Island and spend more time on El Nido or in Coron.

 Prefer a more relaxed holiday?

 Visit just El Nido and Siargao Island.